 Dr Moore has had a career-long dedication to research, education and the advancement of pain medicine as a specialty.

 His specialty studies were significant for research presentation and awards throughout Europe (Oolu, Finland, Waterford Ireland and Dublin Ireland) during his three-year tenure of training at St Vincent’s University Hospital, Dublin, Holles Street National Maternity Hospital, Dublin, and Beaumont Hospital, Dublin.
 His research interests have continued through his association with University of Queensland since his return to Australia in 1999.

 University of Queensland

 Dr Moore has had a long-standing academic association with the University of Queensland in teaching and research since 1999.
-Initially a senior lecturer and since 2008 as an Associate Professor his involvement with School of Pharmacy, TetraQ, Integrated Centre for Preclinical Drug Development and the School of Medicine.
+An associate professor since 2008, he has been involved with the School of Pharmacy, TetraQ, Integrated Centre for Preclinical Drug Development and the School of Medicine.